 “While there are no fixed deals available right now, that may change in the days and weeks ahead if suppliers start offering deals though any decision to fix needs careful consideration.”

 Even if they do not, the current expectation is that the Energy Price Cap will be lowered once more for the final quarter of the year.

 The analysts at Cornwall Insight have predicted that the price cap for October to December will be set at £1,960 ‒ more than £100 below its new level ‒ before being increased to £2,026 for the first quarter of 2024.

 Jonathan Brearley, CEO of Ofgem, said: “In the medium term, we’re unlikely to see prices return to the levels we saw before the energy crisis, and therefore we believe that it is imperative that government, Ofgem, consumer groups and the wider industry work together to support vulnerable groups.
 In particular, we will continue to work with government to look at all options.”

 Keep energy bills low

+To help you keep energy bills low, we have gathered some top tips in our article looking at 13 ways to reduce your energy costs.
 And if you're interested in the best ways to improve your energy efficiency and reduce costs, we explored radiators vs electric heaters, heated airers vs tumble dryers, and wood burning stove vs central heating.

-Sign up to our newsletter to stay up-to-date with the latest news on energy costs
+Sign up to our newsletter to stay up-to-date with the latest news on energy costs.